 The little goldfish are hiding, but we do put them in and keep them in all summer.
 I just get the cheap feeder fish that usually do pretty well, growing over the summer on mosquito larvae.
 But since they are inexpensive, I don’t feel bad if some die or get eaten by a bird…

-The pair of arborvitae topiaries I found on Craigslist, and paid pennies on the dollar for them.
-I set the pots they were attached to inside my own larger pots and filled them with trap rock to weigh them and keep them from tipping.
+The pair of topiaries give a nice sense of symmetry and growing things, even though they’re fake! (here’s a link for a great 5′ triple ball topiary) I set the pots they were attached to inside my own larger pots and filled them with trap rock to weigh them and keep them from tipping.
 Works great.

 The basic design of the fountain is very symmetrical, with the topiaries flanking it.
 That design placement says “ta-da, look what we’re flanking, it’s important” In this case it’s the water fountain that is the main feature.
 I love this type of symmetrical placement, but it can be over done, or boring.
 To keep this space from seeming too contrived, the other pieces around the fountain are visually balanced, but not perfectly matching or exact.
 That helps to soften the strong traditional symmetrical layout.